rompk371/rompk371.github.io/bio.md

 - Organization and prioritization of competing projects and deadlines
 - Curiousity and an eagerness to learn

-Currently learning: Swedish (Jag förstår lite svenska!), and web development with the help of OpenAI, Reddit, Youtube, and Github..
+Currently learning: Swedish (Jag förstår lite svenska!), and web development with the help of OpenAI, Reddit, Youtube, and Github.